Coronavirus: support for Sandwell businesses

 Recovery for Sandwell

-Please also continue to follow rules on handwashing, face coverings, social distancing, and getting tested and self-isolating if you have symptoms.
+Please continue to follow guidance on handwashing, face coverings, social distancing, and getting tested and self-isolating if you have symptoms.
 Do not leave your home if you have symptoms (a new, continuous cough, a temperature or a change or loss of your sense of taste or smell).

 * Wash your hands regularly